askari0102/Learning/Kubernetes/README.md

 Storing secrets as encrypted blobs **in git** (Sealed Secrets, SOPS) was the previous generation and still works, but the modern pattern is: **the secret lives in a dedicated secret manager; Kubernetes syncs a reference to it.**

 - **External Secrets Operator (ESO)** — `SecretStore`/`ClusterSecretStore` + `ExternalSecret` CRDs pull from AWS Secrets Manager, GCP Secret Manager, Azure Key Vault, HashiCorp Vault, 1Password, Doppler.
-- **Secrets Store CSI Driver** — mounts secrets as volumes from the same backends without creating a Secret object at all (better: nothing to read out of etcd).
+- **Secrets Store CSI Driver** — mounts secrets as volumes from the same backends without creating a Secret object at all (only when `syncSecret.enabled=false`; with secret-sync enabled a namespaced Secret IS created in etcd) (better: nothing to read out of etcd).
 - **Vault + injector / Vault Secrets Operator** — dynamic, short-lived database credentials.
 The strongest option, and the most operational work.

 ```yaml